daniel-robotics4/WRO-SuperNova/README.md

 The camera is capable of detecting seven colors simultaneously and It is equipped with an internal processor, which lets us explore just the necessary information for the Arduino to evade in the necessary way, depending on the obstacle colour.

-## Software/Code Documentation – `CodigoDeluxe1_7.ino`
+## Software/Code Documentation – `CodigoDeluxe1_9.ino`

-This document describes the structure, logic, and key functions of the file: `src/codigoDeluxe1_7.ino` in the WRO-SuperNova project.
+This document describes the structure, logic, and key functions of the file: `src/CodigoDeluxe1_9.ino` in the WRO-SuperNova project.

 ---

 ### 1. Overview

 This Arduino C++ program controls an autonomous robot using:
-- **3 ultrasonic sensors** for obstacle detection
+- **4 ultrasonic sensors** for obstacle detection (front, rear, left, right)
-- **DC motor with encoder** for movement and distance measurement
+- **DC motor with encoder** for propulsion and distance measurement
 - **Servo motor** for steering
-- **Motor Shield** for motor control
+- **Adafruit Motor Shield** for motor control
-- **Timer interrupt** for periodic sensor/event processing

-Sensor readings and state logic are used for real-time autonomous navigation and obstacle avoidance.
+The code uses a state machine (`CarState`) to manage navigation behaviors, including straight navigation, stopping, decision-making at intersections, and executing left/right turns, as well as dynamic corrections to maintain centering in a corridor.

 ---